azoth-lang/azoth.language.reference/src/class-declarations.md

 declared, the implicit one is still generated.
 It is not possible to replace this deconstructor.
 If control of the deconstructor is needed, then a regular class should be declared and members that would be implicitly declared by a record class can be manually written.

+## Sealed Classes

+I class can be declared with the `sealed` modifier.
+This indicates that no subtypes of the type can be declared.
+Note this is distinct from `closed` which allows subtypes declared in the current package.
+A class cannot be declared both `sealed` and `closed`.